 (c) The provider offers basic residential and business exchange telecommunications services as set forth in WAC 480-120-021 and RCW 80.36.630;

-(d) The provider has established a plan, as described in WAC 480-123-110, to provide, maintain, or enhance broadband service; and
+(d) The provider, or an ISP affiliate of the provider, has established a plan, as described in WAC 480-123-110, to provide, maintain, or enhance broadband service; and

 (d) The provider's rates for residential local exchange service, plus mandatory extended area service charges, are no lower than the local urban rate floor established by the commission as the benchmark rate based on the Federal Communications Commission's most current calculation of a national local urban rate floor pursuant to 47 C.F.R.
 Sec.
 54.318 in the year in which the provider files a petition for support; provided that, if the provider's rates exceed the benchmark, the provider may not seek support from the program for the purpose of reducing those rates towards or to the benchmark; and